yhao18/Angular--LotteryApp/README.md

 1. Reinstall all your dependencies by running the following command **npm i**
 1. Start Angular project by running **ng serve --port 3001 --open**

-Link to the app published on Netlify: https://gentle-bienenstitch-9103be.netlify.app/home